Mad Dog killings: Perpetrators

-Arthur "Meatball" Culombe was a gun collector who was the same age as Taborsky but operated at the mental level of a 9-year-old, as he had an intellectual disability that made him unable to read or tell time.
+Arthur Joseph "Meatball" Culombe was a gun collector who was born in Fall River, Massachusetts, on February 28, 1924.
+He was approximately the same age as Taborsky but operated at the mental level of a 9-year-old, as he had an intellectual disability that made him unable to read or tell time.
+Culombe had a young daughter at the time of the crime spree.

+At some point while he still lived in Massachusetts, Culombe escaped from a mental hospital in which he had been confined after committing a crime.
 On August 21, 1944, Culombe participated in the burglary and robbery of two Hartford service stations.
 He vandalized the properties, stole wartime ration coupons, and stole a tire.
 The next day, Culombe participated in another holdup in Hartford, this time alongside two accomplices.
 Police found the previous day's stolen tire on the trio's getaway car.
 A jury convicted Culombe of his involvement in the holdups and sentenced him to serve an "indeterminate term" in the Connecticut State Reformatory, while his accomplices received prison terms.

 Taborsky met Culombe in 1948 while the two worked at a cargo despatch facility in East Hartford, Connecticut.
 Authorities believed Culombe's disability made him impressionable to Taborsky's influence.
 Culombe and Taborsky began committing burglaries together until Taborsky was arrested for Wolfson's murder.

 Murder of Louis Wolfson (1950)

 On March 23, 1950, Taborsky's 26th birthday, Taborsky and his younger brother Albert robbed Louis Wolfson's liquor store in West Hartford, Connecticut.
 During the robbery, Wolfson was shot in the face and fell unconscious.
 His sister discovered him minutes later, and he was quickly transferred to a hospital and listed as being in critical condition.
 Despite his severe injuries, Wolfson regained consciousness several times over the final three days of his life and was able to provide police with a description of the shooter, whom he described as "light-haired, and baby-faced" and of average height – a description which did not match Joseph Taborsky, who stood at approximately 6 ft 4 in and had dark hair and a prominent chin – before he died from his injuries.

 The murder went unsolved for almost a year until Albert abruptly turned himself in to the police, confessing to the murder and naming Taborsky as his accomplice.
 Taborsky was arrested on January 19, 1951.
 Taborsky was convicted of Wolfson's murder on June 7, 1951, after his jury deliberated for nine hours.
-Albert, who was only convicted of second-degree murder in a later trial, was sentenced to life imprisonment, while Joseph Taborsky was sentenced to death on a conviction of first-degree murder.
+Albert, who was only convicted of second degree murder in a later trial, was sentenced to life imprisonment, while Joseph Taborsky was sentenced to death on a conviction of first degree murder.